Quantifying the structural stability of simplicial homology: A two-level optimization procedure

 and the result follows. \end{proof}

-\Cref{eq:traj_proj} suggests that the systems goes ``primarily'' in the direction of the antigradient $-G(E, \eps)$, thus the functional is expected to decrease along it. \begin{lemma}[Monotonicity] Let $E(t)$ of unit Frobenius norm satisfy the differential equation \eqref{E-ode} with $G$ given by \eqref{eq:traj_proju}.
-Then, the functional $F_k(\eps, E)(t)$ decreases monotonically with $t$. \end{lemma} \begin{proof} We consider first the simpler case where the non-negativity projection does nt apply so that $G=G(E,\eps)$ (without $\mathbb{P}_+$).
+\Cref{eq:traj_proj} suggests that the system goes ``primarily'' in the direction of the antigradient $-G(\eps,E)$, thus the functional is expected to decrease along it. \begin{lemma}[Monotonicity] Let $E(t)$ of unit Frobenius norm satisfy the differential equation (\ref{eq:traj_proj}), with $G$ given by (\ref{eq:traj_transition}).
+Then, $F(\eps, E(t))$ decreases monotonically with~$t$. \end{lemma} \begin{proof} We consider first the simpler case where the non-negativity projection does not apply so that $G=G(\eps,E)$ (without $\mathbb{P}_+$).
 Then

 where the final estimate is given by the Cauchy-Bunyakovsky-Schwarz inequality.
 The derived inequality holds on the time interval without the change in the support of $\mathbb P_+$ (so that no new edges are prohibited by the non-negativity projection). \end{proof}